s-pace/docs-6/docs/features/collection.md

 | Index secondary | Select one or more columns as the secondary index of your list.        |

 ### Create list in Collection from CSV
 This action creates a Collection list from a CSV input.
 It will contain the column headers according to the schema of the CSV string.
-Collection supports a maximum of 50,000 CSV rows.

 For example, if you are retrieving files from your **on-prem** systems, you can download a CSV file and use it directly with Collection.